Harrier jump jet: Replacement

 During 2010, it was announced that the RAF and RN would retire their remaining Harriers by 2011, and in December 2010 the RAF's Harrier GR9s made their last operational flights.
 In June 2011, the MoD denied press reports that the aircraft were to be sold to the US Marine Corps for spares to support their AV-8B fleet.
 However, at the end of November 2011, Defence Minister Peter Luff announced the sale of the final 72 Harriers to the US Marine Corps, with the aircraft to be used as sources of spare parts for the Marine Corps's airworthy fleet.

 As of 6 May 2024, the STOVL variant of the F-35 Lightning II, designated the F-35B, has replaced the AV-8B Harrier II in service with the US Marine Corps.
 The RAF and Royal Navy introduced the F-35B in June 2018 with their first F-35 unit, 617 Squadron.

 As of March 2021, Italian Navy AV-8Bs had been replaced by F-35Bs, on the Italian aircraft carrier Cavour.

 In 2016, the Indian Navy retired the last of their remaining 11 Sea Harriers, which had been operating from in favour of the conventional Mikoyan MiG-29K.

 Starting in 2007, Spain was looking to replace its Harrier IIs – with the likely option being the F-35B.
 However, in May 2014, the Spanish government announced that it had decided to extend the aircraft's service life to beyond 2025 due to a lack of funds for a replacement aircraft.
+On 6 August 2025, Spain gave up their plans to acquire the F-35B while their fleet, AV-8B+ Harrier II, is scheduled to retire by around 2030.